The Washington Women’s Rugby Football Club (WWRFC), more commonly known as the Furies, was founded in 1978 in Washington, D.C.

 The Furies compete in the Mid-Atlantic Rugby Union and the Capital Geographic Union, with both Division 1 and Division 2 competitive teams.

-As an additional testament to the high-caliber rugby played by the Washington Furies, a number of players have been members of the United States National Team (U.S. Eagles), the United States 7s National Team and the Under-23 United States National Team.
-A number of Furies have also been selected to the Mid-Atlantic Rugby Football Union select side, Under-23, and Women’s National team pool and the Capital Geographic Union select and developmental sides.
+A number of Furies have been members of the United States National Team (U.S. Eagles), the United States 7s National Team and the Under-23 United States National Team.
+Furies have also been selected to the the Women’s National team pool and the Capital Geographic Union select and developmental sides.

-The Furies are an international traveling force.
-Along with extensive touring throughout the United States for the past ten years, the team also travels abroad.
-In 1997, the Furies toured France, taking in the sights from Paris to Nice, while compiling a 2-1 record.
-In 1999, the team ventured to Ireland, returning home undefeated in both matches.
+The Furies are also an international traveling force.
+In 1997, the Furies toured France, and in 1999, the team ventured to Ireland.
 In 2001, the Furies toured down under for two weeks of intense Australian rugby competition.
 And in 2004, the Furies took a competitive team abroad and hit the streets of South Africa.
-In 2006, the Furies played in Argentina beating teams in Buenos Aires, Iguazu Falls, and Corrientes.
+In 2006, the Furies played in Argentina, beating teams in Buenos Aires, Iguazu Falls, and Corrientes.
 In August 2010, the Furies traveled to London, England to play local teams and attend the Women’s Rugby World Cup, a tradition that was repeated in 2017 when the Furies traveled to Ireland for the World Cup and played in a local 10s tournament.

 The Furies are proud to host Ruggerfest each year, one of the largest all women's rugby tournaments in the United States.